China increases military spending in face of ‘escalating’ threats

 He lauded Beijing’s growth-suppressing Covid curbs — abruptly abandoned late last year — and “effective and well-coordinated” economic and social development.

+Wu, an associate professor at the University of Singapore’s Lee Kuan Yew School of Public Policy.

-“It is even, to some extent, more important than economic growth,” he told AFP.
+“It is even, to some extent, more important than economic growth,” he told.

 Xi dominant